 The subject property is within an area that is generally characterized by post-World War Two residential developments.
-These types of residential developments, built between 1940 and 1960, are often referred to as "Victory
+These types of residential developments, built between 1940 and 1960, are often referred to as "Victory Housing" as they were originally built to house workers coming to urban areas to work in war-time manufacturing and munitions plants.
+Victory Houses were initially temporary frame houses constructed by the Wartime Housing Corporation, later the Central/Canada Mortgage and Housing Corporation

-Housing" as they were originally built to house workers coming to urban areas to work in war-time manufacturing and munitions plants.
-Victory Houses were initially temporary frame houses constructed by the Wartime Housing Corporation, later the Central/Canada Mortgage and Housing Corporation (C.M.H.C.), of prefabricated pieces and standardized materials that could be assembled on-site in as little as 36 hours.
+(C.M.H.C.), of prefabricated pieces and standardized materials that could be assembled on-site in as little as 36 hours.
 These house plans were later adapted to provide permanent housing for returning veterans and their families that could be rented and later purchased through support from the Veteran's Land Act.
-The C.M.H.C. developed a series of government-approved floorplans that could be cheaply and swiftly constructed by developers, the most common of which was the "Strawberry Box" house, which was a customizable design with the basic form being one-and-a-half-storeys tall with a steeply pitched gable roof and small sashed windows (Figure 17).
-Among the other C.M.H.C. plans were a variety of styles including bungalows (Figure 18) and more modern designs (Figure 19) which varied in massing and materiality.
+The C.M.H.C. developed a series of government-approved floorplans that could be cheaply and swiftly constructed by developers, the most common of which was the "Strawberry Box" house, which was a customizable design with the basic form being one-and-a-half-storeys tall with a steeply pitched gable roof and small sashed windows (Figure 21).
+Among the other C.M.H.C. plans were a variety of styles including bungalows (Figure 22) and more modern designs (Figure 23) which varied in massing and materiality.
 The houses were single family, detached homes, typically in the range of 1000 square feet with yards big enough to have a garden and were built alongside one another forming unified neighbourhoods.
-Some other common features of Victory Houses include clapboard facades (though brick and shingle were not uncommon), central or off-centre entryways, asymmetrical façades, and simple designs (Bochove, 2021; "Dear Urbaneer," 2022; Wicks, 2007).
+Some other common features of Victory Houses include clapboard façades (though brick and shingle were not uncommon), central or off-centre entryways, asymmetrical façades, and simple designs (Bochove, 2021; "Dear Urbaneer," 2022; Wicks, 2007).
 Victory Housing neighbourhoods are easily identified by their uniformity and simplicity.
 As Thomas Wicks describes them, "Their uniqueness stems not from their design but from the factors that contributed to their existence (the war) and from the streetscapes they created" (Wicks, 2007).
 In the City of Toronto, Victory Housing is most common in North York, East York, Etobicoke, and southern Scarborough.

-Figure 17: Plan 47-1 from the C.M.H.C.'s 67 Homes for Canadians (1947) is a strawberry box style home (Canada Mortgage and Housing Corporation, 1947).
+Figure 21: Plan 47-1 from the C.M.H.C.'s 67 Homes for Canadians (1947) is a strawberry box style home (Canada Mortgage and Housing Corporation, 1947).

-Figure 18: Plan 47-10 from the C.M.H.C.'s 67 Homes for Canadians (1947) is a single-storey bungalow-type home with an off-centre entryway (Canada Mortgage and Housing Corporation, 1947).
+Figure 22: Plan 47-10 from the C.M.H.C.'s 67 Homes for Canadians (1947) is a single-storey bungalow-type home with an off-centre entryway (Canada Mortgage and Housing Corporation, 1947).

-Figure 19: Plan 47-27 from the C.M.H.C.'s 67 Homes for Canadians (1947) is a more modern design with a irregular roofline and asymmetrical façade (Canada Mortgage and Housing Corporation, 1947).
+Figure 23: Plan 47-27 from the C.M.H.C.'s 67 Homes for Canadians (1947) is a more modern design with a irregular roofline and asymmetrical façade (Canada Mortgage and Housing Corporation, 1947).

-The residence has several features of these types of houses: its small size, sizable yard, small sash windows (though the extant windows do not appear to be original to the house), and off-centre entryway.
-The residence at 304 Morningside Avenue was built between 1960 and 1965 and therefore was constructed very late in the Victory Housing period or just after.
+The residence has several features of these types of houses: its small size, sizable yard, and small sash windows.
+The residence at 320 Morningside Avenue was built between 1939 and 1947 and therefore was constructed early in the Victory Housing period.